 Animal Products (AP) E-cert

-Animal Products (AP) E-cert is the application used to issue export certificates for animal products to countries that require Official Assurances.
+AP E-cert is the application used to issue export certificates for animal products to markets that require official assurances.

-- a business with a registered Risk Management Programme
+- a business with a registered risk management programme or regulated control scheme

 - a registered exporter under the Animal Products Act 1999